-Currently the only pedestrian pathway in the Gardens DWG is along the west side of Roosevelt Drive from the elementary school to Gardens Park at California Lane.
-The DWG Gardens Park master plan envisions the extension of the pathway meandering within the park and extending along the west side of Roosevelt Drive to the municipal complex.
+Currently the only pedestrian pathway in the Gardens_DWG is along the west side of Roosevelt Drive from the elementary school to Gardens Park at California Lane.
+The Gardens Park master plan envisions the extension of the pathway meandering within the park and extending along the west side of Roosevelt Drive to the municipal complex.
 The park plan also provides for a nature path through the four natural areas north of Pappy Elkins Lake.

-Pathways in and around Gardens Park.
-Sidewalk along Arkansas.
+There are also pathways in and around Gardens Park and a sidewalk along Arkansas Lane and Bowen road.
+Sidewalks from QT all the way to Kelly Perkins on Pleasant Ridge.
+Enchanted Gardens has sidewalks.

 A new pedestrian path has been included in this Comprehensive Plan update to go along the south side of Sunset Lane from Roosevelt Drive to Sieber Drive and then to proceed north along the east or west side of Sieber Drive.
-At the DWG/Arlington city limits a connection could be made to the pathway network in the City
+At the DWG/Arlington city limits a connection could be made to the pathway network in the City of Arlington's Veteran's Park to the northwest.
+New pedestrian paths have also been designated along the west side of Roosevelt Drive from the Municipal Complex to Arkansas Lane and along California Clover Lane from Roosevelt Drive to Bowen Road.